 - Roll dough out to about 1/2 an inch thick and cut out shapes for the treats.

 - Place on a cookie sheet greased with refined coconut oil or lined with parchment paper.

 - Bake for approximately 7-15 minutes depending on how large your treats are.
 They are done when golden and crispy.

-- Allow to cool and transfer to air tight container.
-Store in fridge for a week or freeze.
+- Allow to cool and transfer to an airtight container.
+Store in the fridge for a week or freeze.